BlockProject/b-lock/README.md

 ### [Link to Chrome extension](https://chrome.google.com/webstore/detail/block-password-manager/hjbpkcanpblbdfeoogkbpkbjmacakmjn)

+### Note: we have changed our encryption scheme to a more secure one, which is explained in Encryption and Decryption sections below

 ### Features:
 - You can save the login credentials for different websites to b.lock.
 The saved credentials will be auto-filled when you visit the websites subsequently.
 - You can also save "Secret notes" such as bank PIN numbers, metamask seed words,...